mminer/mminer.github.com/_posts/2015-02-21-pattern-for-async-task-queue-results.md

 ## Wrapping Up

-Before deploying this app live, consider other factors like security and scalability more closely than we have here.
+Before deploying this app live, consider security and scalability.
 For one thing, the client can send any client ID they want along with their POST request, causing grief for other users.
 Also, keeping all information about connected clients in memory on a single Node.js app is hardly the definition of durability.
 With extra attention though, we can take this pattern and use it to great effect in our app, reducing strain on our web server while delivering results asynchronously to our users.

 Task notifications.
 Asynchronous communication.
 All part of the American Dream.